New exact eigenstates in the Lesanovsky model, proximity to integrability and the PXP model, and approximate scar states: (Approximate) Connection to the PXP model at intermediate

-Given the proximity of the two models, we then studied the overlaps $|\braket{\mathbb{Z}_2}{E}|^2$ between the $\mathbb{Z}_2$ CDW state and the $z=0.65$ eigenstates (Fig.~\ref{fig:z 0.65 Z2 overlap}), and also bipartite EE of the eigenstates (Fig.~\ref{fig:z 0.65 EE}).
+Given the proximity of the two models, we then studied the overlaps $\abs{\braket{\mathbb{Z}_2}{E}}^2$ between the $\mathbb{Z}_2$ CDW state and the $z=0.65$ eigenstates (Fig.~\ref{fig:z 0.65 Z2 overlap}) and the bipartite entanglement entropies (EE) of the eigenstates (Fig.~\ref{fig:z 0.65 EE}).
+The bipartite EE is a common measure of the violation of the strong ETH.
+In particular, while thermal eigenstates at fixed energy density are expected to scale with the volume of the system, in 1d, scar states in various systems are observed to have EEs $S\propto \log L$~\cite{turner_quantum_2018, moudgalya_entanglement_2018, schecter_weak_2019}, corresponding to sub-volume law entanglement.
+States with sub-volume law entanglement at finite energy densities do not obey the ETH, which indicates a violation of the strong ETH.
 While the scarring in the Lesanovsky model is less prominent than in the PXP model, we observed a band of states with high $\mathbb{Z}_2$ overlap, see Fig.~\ref{fig:z 0.65 Z2 overlap}.
 These states alternate between wavevectors $k=0$ and $k=\pi$, and have inversion number $I_\text{site} = 1$.

-Marking out these states in the entanglement entropy plots (crosses in Fig.~\ref{fig:z 0.65 EE}) shows that near the edges of the spectrum, these states are EE outliers, while the states in the middle of the spectrum have more typical EE values and their status as ``scar states" is more dubious.
+Marking out these states in the entanglement entropy plots (crosses in Fig.~\ref{fig:z 0.65 EE}) shows that near the edges of the spectrum, the states with high $\ket{\mathbb{Z}_2}$ overlap are also EE outliers.
+While numerical data with current system sizes is insufficient to conclusively show sub-volume law scaling, their unusual EE and $\ket{\mathbb{Z}_2}$ overlaps and their connection to integrable model states (Section~\ref{section:integrable ansatz}) suggests that they are ``approximate scar states."
+In contrast, the states in the middle of the spectrum have more typical EE values and their status as ``scar states" is more dubious.